-Introductory Courses: (two course credits): Students will begin their major in biology by taking BIO 111 and 112.
+Introductory Courses (two course credits): Students will begin their major in biology by taking BIO 111 and 112.
 These courses should be completed during the freshman year.

-Genetics and Cell Biology: (one course credit each): BIO 211 and 212 should be completed during the sophomore year.
+Genetics and Cell Biology (one course credit each): BIO 211 and 212 should be completed during the sophomore year.

-Ecology: (one course credit): BIO 213 should be completed during the first semester of either the junior or senior year.
+Ecology (one course credit): BIO 213 is normally completed during the first semester of either the junior or senior year.

-Organismal Biology: (one course credit) - one of the following courses:
+Organismal Biology (one course credit) - one of the following courses (to be completed before taking comprehensive exams):

-BIO 221 (Comparative Anatomy and Embryology of the Vertebrates)

-BIO 222 (Biology of the Invertebrates) BIO 224 (Biology of the Vascular Plants) BIO 225 (Microbiology)
+BIO 221 (Comparative Anatomy and Embryology of the Vertebrates)BIO 222 (Biology of the Invertebrates)BIO 224 (Biology of the Vascular Plants)BIO 225 (Microbiology)BIO 226 (Parasitology)

-BIO 226 (Parasitology)